 Emma Gardiner Photography

 Natural, easy going, candid, go with the flow!
 Unobtrusive documentary photography with informal and relaxed portraits.
-A document of your day through candids and detail/decor shots.
+The perfect blend of photographs from every angle of your day!

 Products and Services